Asia pacific aircraft and engine mro market poised to take off

 Current market trends reveal that airline operators are increasingly looking for comprehensive solutions that include scheduled heavy maintenance and engine checks over a fixed number of years.

-“To provide a ‘total’ solution encompassing all possible types of maintenance and repair from ‘nose-to-tail,’ MRO service providers must form strong relationships with aircraft original equipment manufacturers (OEMs), second-tier OEMs such as manufacturers of avionics and landing gears, and aircraft engine OEMs,” remarks Frost & Sullivan senior research analyst Vignesh Kadirvel.
+“To provide a total solution encompassing all possible types of maintenance and repair from nose-to-tail, MRO service providers must form strong relationships with aircraft original equipment manufacturers (OEMs), second-tier OEMs such as manufacturers of avionics and landing gears, and aircraft engine OEMs,” says Frost & Sullivan senior research analyst Vignesh Kadirvel.

-Increasing deregulation in the airline industry also impacted the demand for outsourcing; it has helped attract numerous privately owned operators that give priority to selling of seats and prefer to outsource almost all other operations associated with commercial aircraft.
+Increasing deregulation in the airline industry also has had an impact on the demand for outsourcing; it has helped attract numerous privately owned operators who give priority to the selling of seats and who prefer to outsource almost all other operations associated with commercial aircraft.

 On the other hand, the military segment is yet to embrace outsourcing in a big way.
 Most countries in the Asia Pacific region are reluctant to entrust the maintenance of high-tech military equipment to third parties, preferring to keep it in-house.
-However, due to lack of technical knowledge of in-house staff or inherent system complexities, the maintenance of the aircraft is often compromised.
+However, due to lack of technical knowledge of in-house staff or inherent system complexities, the maintenance of the aircraft is often compromised, the report states.

 Again, forging alliances with aircraft OEMs can help MRO service providers highlight this issue to the relevant Ministries of Defense and convince them of the benefits of outsourcing such operations to specialized independent providers.

-Nevertheless, companies must allocate the necessary funds to train technicians in the intricacies of aircraft engines and their diagnostic systems as well as to develop tooling and support capability for engine repair.
-This is becoming increasingly crucial for engine MRO participants to succeed.
+Nevertheless, companies must allocate the necessary funds to train technicians in the intricacies of aircraft engines and their diagnostic systems, as well as to develop the tooling and support capability for engine repair.
+This is becoming increasingly crucial so that engine MRO participants can succeed.